assemkdv/hacktcu-landing-page/README.md

 - Dark mode toggle
 - RSVP form with validation
 - Live participant list that updates when you submit
-- Confirmation popup after submitting the form
+- Confirmation pop-up after submitting the form
 - Mobile-friendly layout
 - Embedded videos and event info sections